TryHackMeNow/CyberLab/README.md

 |          |          |                   |        |                      |

 **Notes**
-- The firewall router forwards DNS requests it cannot resolve to the WAN and the active directory domain controller.
+- The firewall router forwards DNS requests it cannot resolve to the WAN interface (internet) and the active directory domain controller.